FREQUENTLY ASKED QUESTIONS

 DO YOU TEACH CLASSES AFTER WORK HOURS FOR WORKING PARENTS?

 Yes.
-Keri (in Birmingham) does have after work hour classes available.
+Keri & Katie (in Birmingham) do have after work hour classes available.
+Please check the schedule to see the times and options.

 Unfortunately, I am not able to offer as many options for families where mom and dad both work outside the home.
 Afternoon thunderstorms often force us to cancel our afternoon and evening classes ... and there aren't enough afternoon and evening hours before dark to fit everyone in.
 Hopefully, there will be dates/weeks that work for you :)